 Therapeutic treatment of chromatinopathies

-The present invention relates to the therapeutic treatment of chromatinopathies, i.e. genetic dis-orders characterized by mutated genes encoding for chromatin regulators, including Kabuki Syn-drome (KS), Kabuki Syndrome 2 (KS 2), Charge Syn-drome (CS), Rubinstein-Taybi syndrome (RT) and Cornelia de Lange syndrome (CdL).
+Therapeutic treatment of chromatinopathies, i.e. genetic dis-orders characterized by mutated genes encoding for chromatin regulators, including Kabuki Syn-drome (KS), Kabuki Syndrome 2 (KS 2), Charge Syn-drome (CS), Rubinstein-Taybi syndrome (RT) and Cornelia de Lange syndrome (CdL).

 The development of a disease model system for Kabuki syndrome by introducing a truncating mutation, the mutation of the KMT2D gene proved to be sufficient to reduce the biological structure of the MLL4 protein, which causes an altered organization of the chromatin and affects the structural properties and core mechanics.
 These alterations affect the ability of the affected cells to adequately respond to mechanical stimuli.